silverstripe/silverstripe-userforms/docs/en/userguide/field-types.md

 ## Email Field

 Selecting an Email field adds a textbox where an email address can be entered.
-Using the Email field, instead of a normal text field, to store email addresses, allows you to use that email address in many automated tasks.
+Using the Email field to store email addresses instead of a normal text field allows you to use that email address in many automated tasks.
 For example, it allows the CMS to send reply email automatically when a form is filled out.